 Landowner Resources

-Landowners for Oaks Series
+Landowner for Oaks Series

-Landowners for Oaks is a series of publications that offer forest landowners important information about oak trees and improved forest management practices within upland oak forests.
+A series of publications that offer forest landowners important information about oak trees and improved forest management practices within upland oak forests.
 Developed by the White Oak Initiative in partnership with the University of Kentucky Department of Forestry and Natural Resources, these 11 documents feature information on the importance of oaks, oak biology and common forest management practices to ensure oak regeneration — plus basic facts about several upland oak species in addition to white oak.

 Government Assistance Programs